Symplectic twistor operator and its solution space on ${\mathbb R}^2$

 \end{enumerate} \end{lemma}

-Another way of realizing this decomposition is the content of metaplectic Howe duality, \cite{bss}.
-The metaplectic analogue of the classical theorem on the separation of variables allows to decompose the space $Pol(\mR^2)\otimes {\mathcal S}$ of complex polynomials valued in the Segal-Shale-Weil representation under the action of $mp(2,\mR)$ into a direct sum of simple lowest weight $mp(2,\mR)$-modules
+Another way of realizing this decomposition is based on the metaplectic Howe duality, \cite{bss}.
+The metaplectic analogue of the classical theorem on the separation of variables allows to decompose the space $\mathrm{Pol}(\mR^2)\otimes {\mathcal S}$ of complex polynomials valued in the Segal-Shale-Weil representation under the action of $\mp(2,\mR)$ into a direct sum of simple weight $\mp(2,\mR)$-modules

 where we use the notation ${M}_l:={M}^+_l\oplus {M}^-_l$.
 This decomposition takes the form of an infinite triangle